 Grade Level: 6th to 9th; Type: Physical Science

 Gunpowder green tea is made available for sale in a tightly rolled shape and is said to be quite concentrated because of this shape.
-Most green teas come suspended lose in teabags.
-The research aspect of this science fair project is to measure two teas using a device called a refractometer to see if there a difference in infusion concentration based on the way the teas are packaged.
+Most green teas come suspended loose in teabags.
+The research aspect of this science fair project is to measure two teas using a device called a refractometer to see if there is a difference in infusion concentration based on the way the teas are packaged.

 - What is a tea infusion?